 Chefchaouen – What and where to shop?

 The streets of Chefchouen are lined up with little shops selling classic Moroccan favorites such as leather bag and shoes, Berber carpets, and of course the famous straw bags.
 Overall I found the experience of shopping in Chefchaouen a lot more pleasant than in other Moroccan cities.
-The shop owners are not agressive and the prices are already relatively low, so you don’t feel the need to go through a hard line negotiation.
+The shop owners are not aggressive and the prices are already relatively low, so you don’t feel the need to go through a hard-line negotiation.
 I wish I had purchased more from Chefchaouen, so as not to bother on the last few days in Marrakesh.

 For a wide range of carpets go to Local Berbere Artisanal located here.

 Voila, I hope you liked it and got inspired to visit this amazing little village.
-Don’t hesitate to leave me a little comment, I love to hear your thoughts !
-Thanks !
+Don’t hesitate to leave me a little comment, I love to hear your thoughts!
+Thanks!

 - 10 day Morocco itinerary, the best of Morocco for first-timers

 - Top things to do in Marrakech, for 2 to 3 days.

 - How to survive in Fez Medina, and actually enjoy your time there